Wizarding World: Future

 In July 2016, Warner Bros.
-Entertainment applied to purchase the rights to the stage play Harry Potter and the Cursed Child, leading to speculation that it was going to become a film, despite earlier claims, most notably from Rowling, that a film adaptation was not being made.
+Entertainment applied to purchase the rights to the stage play Harry Potter and the Cursed Child, leading to speculation that it was going to be adapted into film, despite earlier claims, most notably from Rowling, that a film adaptation was not being made.

-In November 2021, Chris Columbus, who previously directed the first two installments of the Harry Potter film series, expressed interest in directing a film adaptation of The Cursed Child, with the intent of having the main cast members reprise their roles.
+In November 2021, Chris Columbus, who directed the first two Harry Potter films, expressed interest in directing a film adaptation of The Cursed Child, with the intent of having the main cast members reprise their roles.
 When The New York Times asked Daniel Radcliffe in 2022 if he would be ready to reprise his role as Harry Potter, he replied that he was not interested in it at the moment, but did not deny the possibility of returning sometime in the future.

 In a Sunday Times interview in August 2025, Columbus confirmed that he maintains close relationships with the original cast but has not spoken to Rowling in "a decade or so".
-He went on to state that Rowling's anti-trans views mean that a movie version of The Cursed Child with the original cast is "never going to happen".
-In a recent interview with Variety, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.
+He went on to state that the controversy over Rowling's views on transgender people meant that a film adaptation of The Cursed Child with the original cast was "never going to happen".
+In a recent interview with Variety that same month, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.